odedlaz/oded.blog/source/_posts/fedora_uefi.md

 $ reboot
 ```

 Done.
-By the way, *ALL* the issues I had were fixed after upgrading!
+By the way, *ALL* the issues I previously had were gone after upgrading!
 ![](/images/2017/11/sorry_potato.jpg)